 If we look at the great atrocities in the world, we can easily see that most of them are directed from the misguided love of others not some sinister plot of evil.
 People simply think (try to justify) what we are doing is good (love); when in God’s eyes, it is far from it.

 Justification: of what is the greatest good.

 I can’t afford a child; I don’t want him to suffer without what he needs.
 We shouldn’t remove a woman’s right to chose and force her to have a baby.

-Therefore, breaking God’s law and killing a child is better.
+Therefore, breaking God’s law and killing an innocent child is better.

 Living with someone

 We have already had sex, what difference does it make if we live together; we will save money.
 I want to know someone better before I get married.